-If Westerby is unable to pay the compensation into Mr E's SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to him.
+If Westerby is unable to pay the compensation into Mrs E's SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to her.
 But had it been possible to pay into the plan, it would have provided a taxable income.
 Therefore, the compensation should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr E's actual or expected marginal rate of tax in retirement at his selected retirement age.
+The notional allowance should be calculated using Mrs E's actual or expected marginal rate of tax in retirement at her selected retirement age.

-It's reasonable to assume that Mr E is likely to be a basic rate taxpayer at his selected retirement age, so the reduction would equal 20%.
-However, if Mr E would have been able to take a tax free lump sum, the reduction should be applied to 75% of the compensation, resulting in an overall reduction of 15%.
+It's reasonable to assume that Mrs E is likely to be a basic rate taxpayer at her selected retirement age, so the reduction would equal 20%.
+However, if Mrs E would have been able to take a tax free lump sum, the reduction should be applied to 75% of the compensation, resulting in an overall reduction of 15%.

-6) Pay Mr E £500 for the distress and inconvenience the problems with his pension have caused him.
+6) Pay Mrs E £500 for the distress and inconvenience the problems with her pension have caused her.

-In addition to the financial loss that Mr E has suffered as a result of the problems with his pension, I think that the loss suffered to Mr E's pension provision has caused Mr E distress.
-And I think that it's fair for Westerby to compensate him for this as well.
+In addition to the financial loss that Mrs E has suffered as a result of the problems with her pension, I think that the loss suffered to Mrs E's pension provision has caused Mrs E distress.
+And I think that it's fair for Westerby to compensate her for this as well.